meteor/meteor/content/blaze.md

 ```

 <h3 id="rendering-html">Rendering pure HTML</h3>
-Although by default a mustache tag won't render any HTML, for [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) security reasons, you can render pure HTML with the triple-mustache: `{{{`.
+Although by default a mustache tag will escape HTML tags to avoid [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting),, you can render raw HTML with the triple-mustache: `{{{`.

 ```html
 {{{myHtml}}}